Tempestiine/Cybersecurity/overthewire/bandit/level07-08.md

 ```

 - `strings` is a more complex version of `cat`.
 While `cat` prints out everything, `strings` only outputs printable characters in a file.
 Because many data files do not have printable characters, `strings` is more useful.
 - `|` is called a pipe.
 Imagine an assembly line, "a series of workers and machines in a factory," all connected by conveyor belts. `strings data.txt` is the first operation or machine, and the output of the first machine is transfered to the second operation or command `grep "millionth".
-Essentially, I'm telling Linux to gather printable characters from the data file and search for the word "millionth" within that selected population.
-Ironically, I got it from a website called Red Hats ([Ken Hess](https://www.redhat.com/en/blog/pipes-command-line-linux))
+Essentially, I'm telling Linux to gather printable characters from the data file and search for the word "millionth" within that selected population. ([Ken Hess](https://www.redhat.com/en/blog/pipes-command-line-linux))
 - As a result, the password was displayed next to the word `millionth`.

 ## What I Learned

 ### New Commands/Concepts

-### Key Technical Concepts
-- **Standard streams**:
-  - `0` = stdin (standard input)
-  - `1` = stdout (standard output - successful results)
-  - `2` = stderr (standard error output - error messages)
-- **Redirection**: The `>` symbol redirects output to a file or device
-- **`/dev/null`**: A special device that discards everything sent to it (like a digital trash can)
+strings reads files
+grep scans files (but is it a new command?)
+It's best used with piping that's for sure.
+passwords can be hidden in data files
+piping allows me to be multifaceted with multiple commands?

 ## Real-World Applications
-- **System administration**: Searching for files by ownership is crucial when investigating user activities or cleaning up after departed employees
-- **Security auditing**: Finding files owned by specific users or groups helps identify potential privilege escalation or unauthorized access
-- **Digital forensics**: Investigators often need to locate files across entire systems based on specific criteria like ownership, size, or timestamps
-- **Compliance monitoring**: Organizations need to track files owned by certain users or groups for regulatory compliance
-- **Error handling in scripts**: Using redirection to manage error output is essential for creating clean, professional automation scripts
+what i imagine
+people can hide sensitive information within innocent looking files
+things can be encrypted or disguised in said files
+people have to be wary of what they download or install because files can contain anything
+investigators have to search everything, including files that appear unrelated.

-## Key Takeaway
+## Key Takeaway ?
-This level taught me that cybersecurity work often involves searching through vast amounts of data systematically.
-Learning to construct precise search queries and handle error output professionally is essential when working with large systems.
-The skills I learned here about file ownership, system-wide searching, and error management will be fundamental as I progress to more security challenges.
+Data files are now on my radar.
+cybersecurity involves legal breaches of privacy and thorough scanning?